 Homework and homework support

-Homework refers to any work or activities which students are asked to do outside lesson time, either on their own or with parents and carers.
-It is an important part of our school curriculum and the learning process.
-Active engagement with home learning is closely linked with student success and achievement.
+Homework is an important part of our school curriculum and the learning process, active engagement with home learning is closely linked with student success and achievement.

 This homework is set to prepare pupils so that they come to lesson with pre-knowledge and they can build on this knowledge quicker.
-Flipped learning can be learning some key words, reading a text, labelling a diagram, watching a video or a whole host of other activities that will activate the pupil’s knowledge before the lesson.
+Prepare homework can be learning key words, reading a text, labeling a diagram, watching a video or a whole host of other activities that will activate the pupil’s knowledge before the lesson.

 As pupils move into year 9 and onwards they may be given coursework as homework.
-Some coursework is controlled assessed and can only be completed in lesson.
+Some coursework is controlled assessed and can only be completed in lesson, but some requires preparation at home.

 After school Monday to Friday from 3-4pm we have homework club.
 There is a year 7 and 8 room and a year 9-11 room where pupils can use computers and printers.
 The homework club can be found in two rooms up near the library and are looked after by heads of year and other staff that can support with homework.
 Pupils can just pop in to print a sheet if they do not have a printer at home.
 Pupils can also access the library after school to use the computers or access the books.